18F/API-All-the-X/pages/what_are_APIs-anecdotes_and_metaphors.md

 * APIs return a webpage except for machines.
 * APIs are like the engine of a car.
 You don't have to know how it works but rather just turn the key in the ignition and it handles everything underneath.
 * APIs are like fabric woven together from different sources to make something new.
+* APIs are like a bartender.
+It's what you interact with to get information (what beers do you have on tap?) and functionality (serving you a beer).
+* APIs are like magic.
+* APIs are like a contract or a promise.
+* APIs are the things that you want others to be able to do with your stuff.

 ## Posts